WrathChaos/react-native-image-swiper/README.md

 - [ ] Vertical Image Swiper Feature (Like Tiktok)
 - [ ] Write an article about the lib on Medium

-# Change Log

-Change log will be here !

 ## Author

 FreakyCoder, kurayogun@gmail.com

 ## License

-React Native Library Boilerplate is available under the MIT license.
+React Native Image Swiper is available under the MIT license.
 See the LICENSE file for more info.